Art and Design

 ‘He has filled them with skill to do every sort of work done by an engraver or by a designer or by an embroiderer in blue and purple and scarlet yarns and fine twined linen, or by a weaver—by any sort of workman or skilled designer.’
 Exodus 35:25

-We want to teach Art and Design in a way that:
+We aim to teach Art and Design in a way that:

 • delivers Art and Design in line with new National Curriculum guidelines